From the heart xo, Review

 Daring Greatly…

-Oh the joy’s of a broken laptop!
-When you’re a writer, being without your laptop is TORTURE… Seriously!
-Although I do still love pen to paper but writing a blog on an Ipad is just not the same, hence the length of time since my last post.
+Oh, the joys of a broken laptop!
+When you’re a writer, being without your laptop feels like torture, seriously.
+Sure, I more than any other option love the feeling of pen on paper, but writing a full blog post on an iPad?
+Not quite the same.
+Hence, the long stretch of silence since my last post.

 Peace, Love & dare greatly xoxo